AgentFoundryExamples/prompt-evaluator/README.md

 # Prompt Evaluator

 A Python tool for evaluating and comparing prompts across different LLM providers.
 This project enables systematic testing and comparison of prompt variations to help optimize prompt engineering workflows.
+Currently the api is setup to handle gpt-5+ which is the most recent set of openAI models.
+This api ddeprecates max_tokens in favor of max_completion_tokens.

 ## Overview